HamiltonManalo/Mormur/README.md

    *This means your server is now running and you can reach the home page by launching your browser to "Localhost:8080"*

+ ### TOOLING
+ * Rapid Environmental Editor: [Download Here](https://www.rapidee.com/en/download) allows you to edit your system path in a much cleaner way.
+ * IDEA IDE [Download Here](https://www.jetbrains.com/) Jetbrains is normally a hefty subscription fee.
+While were in school its free.
+ * Source Tree GIT UI [Download Here](https://www.sourcetreeapp.com) Handy UI for GIT.
+Doesn't have all the features of the command line but stream lines review commits and most common use cases